 The forehead lift or browlift is a procedure that restores a more youthful, refreshed look to the area above the eyes.
-An Orange County forehead lift corrects sagging brows and improves the wrinkles that can make a person appear angry, sad or tired.
+A brow lift or forehead lift corrects sagging brows and improves the wrinkles that can make a person appear angry, sad or tired.
 Related procedures we offer include eyelid surgery.

 The endoscopic browlift is generally performed in an out-patient facility.
 Often times it is combined with a face-lift or an eyelid lift.
 Before anesthesia is given, the patient is marked for the incisions and direction of the upper pull.
 Several incisions are made behind the hairline.
 The hair is not shaved, but only parted.
 The endoscope (a lighted camera) is placed within the incisions and specialized instruments are used to make dissection.
 A TV monitor is used to observe the dissecting planes.
 The brow is released from around the eyebrows and the muscles are divided around the frown lines, without compromising the expression.
 The eyebrows are then pulled up and fixated into position.
 The incisions are closed with small sutures and a compression dressing is then placed.